Andrettin/Wyrmsun/readme.txt

 * Buildings
 - Markets now display how many seconds it will take until their inventory refreshes in their interface.
+- Town halls now display how many seconds it will take until their quest/hero pool refreshes in their interface.

 * Factions
 - Fixed issue which prevented players from founding a faction of the same type as their current one.